HalleyJiang/RomniStereo/README.md

 #### Download Datasets

-Please refer to *download.sh* for downloading datasets
+Please download the datasets from [dataset link](https://rvlab.snu.ac.kr/research/omnistereo) and use *download.sh* for processing.

 ## Training